Crime Down In One Tulsa Neighborhood Thanks To Reduction Program

 Video

-City Of Tulsa officials says they are seeing less crime in the newly renamed Hope Valley, which is the area 61st and Peoria area.
+The City of Tulsa says they are seeing less crime in the newly renamed Hope Valley, which is the area 61st and Peoria area.

 Keep up-to-date with everything that happens in your world.